 Adult and nymph water boatman are herbivore-detritivores, scavengers or omnivores (Kenney and Burne 2000).

 Water Striders (Order Gerridae) - FACULTATIVE

+Water striders will prey upon small invertebrates on or near the surface, such as mosquito larvae.
 They walk on the water surface with water-proof tufts of hair on their feet.
 They are also capable fliers and will disperse to new habitats.

 Backswimmers (Order Notonectidae) - FACULTATIVE

 Backswimmers swim 'up-side down' with long hind legs that push together like oars in a row boat.
 They have a long pointed beak (rostrum) to pierce their prey and inject digestive enzymes.
 They can remain underwater for hours and maintain their position in the water column by holding air bubbles in fringed pockets on the underside of their abdomen.
 They have compound eyes that provide good vision for detecting prey.
 They hunt many other invertebrates such as mosquito larvae, and also prey upon young frog and salamander larvae.

 The nymphs of dragonflies and damselflies are top predators in a vernal pool.
 They consume amphibian larvae as well as other invertebrates.
 Some odonate nymphs can survive desiccation and freezing by seeking protected moist areas under rocks and logs or by burrowing into the soil.

 Skimmer Dragonflies (Suborder Anisoptera, Family Libellulidae) - FACULTATIVE